acaciaworld80/algorithm/README.md

-# algorithm
+# python tools for hacking
-hi guys i create this repo just for practicing my algorithm and data struct coding, i write 3 version of the coding C, PYTHON AND JAVA
+hi guys i create this repo just for practicing my python hacking skill to create variety tools for hacking. enjoy !